mixxxdj/proposals/proposals/2024-06-05_Track_Similarity_Column.md

 ### Finding the target track

-This is still an **Open Question**.
-Here's where we are at right now:

-If the user does not explicitly select a target track, Mixxx may automatically select a deck, based on the algorithm for choosing the Sync Leader.
+In the initial version, Mixxx will use the Sync Leader as the target track.

-We can provide context menu options to target other decks, or tracks from the library.
+Later, we can provide context menu options to target other decks, or tracks from the library.

 ### Computing Compatibility